OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-typeerror-data-map-is-not-a-function-in-api-routes/README.md

+# 🐞 Next.js Middleware: Handling `TypeError: data.map is not a function` in API Routes

 This document addresses a common `TypeError: data.map is not a function` error encountered when working with API routes in Next.js.
 This error typically arises when your API route attempts to use the `.map()` method on a variable that isn't an array.